web3privacy/.github/profile/README.md

 ## What is Web3Privacy Now?

-Research project aimed at building a culture of privacy industry in web3: the most extensive database of privacy-enhancing solutions, the framework for PEDApps ideation, use-cases database & many more.
+[Web3Privacy Now](https://web3privacy.info) (W3PN) is an independent, non-profit and community-based initiative to research and popularize privacy-enhancing services within web3 industry.
+You can read our [Manifesto](https://docs.web3privacy.info/manifesto).
 Feel free to collaborate.

 | | Links |
 | ---: | --- |